Hospital Radio Network (HRN)

 Oklahoma “tested” AREDN Parts List

-Here’s a link to a Word document that has pieces and parts that we have used on the Oklahoma AREDN network.
+Here’s a link to a Word document containing pieces and parts we have used on the Oklahoma AREDN network.